Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation and Growing Problems

 Wilting despite regular watering

-To avoid this problem in the future, ensure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy.
+Isolate the affected plant, take stem-tip cuttings and propagate a new plant.
+Discard the diseased plant as it will not recover.
+To avoid this problem in the future, ensure that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.

 Leggy growth

 Leggy growth in Whorled Plectranthus is caused by too little light This is an attempt by the plant to reach the light source.
+Move the plant to a brighter spot where it will receive bright indirect light or instal grow lights if natural light is not enough.

 Yellowing leaves